Kotlin Help

 Interoperability with Swift using Swift export

-Kotlin provides experimental support for Swift export.
-It allows you to export Kotlin sources directly and call Kotlin code from Swift idiomatically, eliminating the need for Objective-C headers.
+Kotlin's interoperability with Swift through Swift export is currently in Alpha.
+Swift export allows you to export Kotlin sources directly and call Kotlin code from Swift idiomatically, eliminating the need for Objective-C headers.

 Swift export makes multiplatform development for Apple targets more streamlined.
 For example, if you have a Kotlin module with top-level functions, Swift export enables clean, module-specific imports, removing the confusing Objective-C underscores and mangled names.